GregShiner/ocaml_borrow_checker/README.md

 ```sh
 dune build
 ```
-This will emit a binary file at `_build/default/bin/main.exe` (Yes, it does emit a file with the `.exe` extension even on linux, despite it being a normal linux executable)
+This will emit a binary file at `_build/default/bin/main.exe` (Yes, it does emit a file with the `.exe` extension even on Linux, despite it being a normal Linux executable)
 This executable does not rely on any files so it can be safely copied to anywhere you would like.
 Execute a program with the following command:
 ```sh
 main.exe <input file>